Calculating your fertile window can be a tricky thing to do.

 On average, a woman has a 28-30 day cycle.

-For sake of numbers, we will use the twenty eight day cycle for this explanation.
+For sake of numbers, we will use the twenty eight day menstrual cycle for this explanation.

 The first day you get your period is considered day 1 of your cycle.
-An average period lasts 5 days.
+Typically, an average period lasts 5 days.

-So your period should be cycle day 1-5.
+So your period should theoretically be cycle day 1-5.

 This is when your uterus is shedding then lining called the endometrium, that built up during the end of your last cycle.

 The length of this phase of your cycle can vary from person to person and can vary from month to month.